YouHaveTrouble/minecraft-optimization/README.md

 Lower values mean less mobs.
 Less mobs is less lag in general, but you want to balance it with player quality of life, finding mobs in the world is big part of gameplay.
 With [per-player-mob-spawns](#per-player-mob-spawns) those numbers represent basically 1:1 limit of mobs in the given category per player, so mob cap math is `playercount*limit`.

 #### chunk-gc.period-in-ticks
-[Spigot Server Optimization Guide]
 **default:** 600
 **optimized:** 400
 **explanation:**
 This decides how often vacant chunks are unloaded.
 Ticking fewer chunks means less TPS consumption.
+[SOG]

 #### ticks-per
 **default:**